josh3255/YOLOv1/README.md

 ## Demo

-1. make directory to save results
+1. Make a directory to save the results.

 ``` shell
 mkdir demo